-and not to be questioned.
+and not be questioned.

-I left my home in Mexico a few years ago when drug violence reached unprecedented levels and resettled in Minnesota.
+I left my home in Mexico years ago when drug violence reached unprecedented levels and resettled in Minnesota.
 The Ache for Home is a meditation on my experience of adapting to a new life and creating a new home.

 I often meet my subjects just after they’ve arrived.
 I establish a relationship with them based on our common experience as foreigners.
 My portraits capture the ambivalence my subjects feel about being in a new environment that both welcomes them and mistrusts difference, and of making the unfamiliar familiar.